Our Mission: Widen the Circle

 Their faithfulness was rewarded and new life came!
 We continue this tradition by “widening the circle…” In 2013, our community of faith again widened in a historic way.
 Garfield Memorial Church moved into a second location in South Euclid, in the former South Euclid-Hillcrest Church at 1534 South Green Rd.
 Two rich heritages were merged and we are strategically on another busy traffic location in Cleveland.
 The tradition of “widening the circle” and preparing for and welcoming new people continues!

 Garfield Memorial Church is one of the most multi-ethnic, economically diverse churches in the area.
+Here are a few articles about our church.

 WE BELIEVE that God is understood in three distinct persons.
 Father, Son and Holy Spirit are commonly used to refer to the threefold nature of God.
 Sometimes we use other terms, such as Creator, Redeemer and Sustainer.